gpoehl/phpReport/docs/source/configuration.rst

     groupFooter will be replaced by the group names.
 When false by the numeric group level.

-.. php:attr:: userConfig

-    This parameter will just be passed to methods called in classes which are not in the target class.
-Setting this parameter makes most sense during run time when instantiating the |project_name| object.

 That's the place where you define the type of actions to be performed or the method names.

 Actions have a key which will translated to real action names.